Here’s how People Analytics fits into your HR Strategy

-People analytics is a critical facet of an effective HR strategy.
-It's a decision science for the HR function and without it, the HR strategy won't be supported.
+People analytics is critical for an effective HR strategy.
+It's decision science for the HR function.
+Without it, an HR strategy cannot be supported.

 The role of the Human Resources function is to ensure that the organization has the talent it needs to execute its strategies, making HR a strategic partner for the business.
 So if you’re an HR leader, your focus must always be on making the best talent decisions – best for the organization and best for the people in it.
 People analytics (PA) is the most important part of your HR strategy because the best decisions are always data-driven ones.